 1. SEO Copywriting

 the right keywords,

 and getting the reader to take action.This form of optimizing is for what your audience sees.
 In the case of keywords, your audience sees you reflecting their language back at them!
 SEO copywriters will add each of these page improvements.
 Or you can hire them as a writer to add your content.
-Ask your SEO copywriter if they'll look at your entire site and give you a Site Audit report for improvements.If you're at the point of a website build or a website rebuild, ask your copywriter if they can provide a Site Architecture plan.
+Ask your SEO copywriter if they'll look at your entire site and give you a Website Content Analysis report for improvements.If you're at the point of a website build or a website rebuild, ask your copywriter if they can provide a Site Architecture plan.